csci338/fall2025/pages/_activities/project01-setup.md

 Keep in mind that there may be a 12-24 hour delay from the time you make your PR and the time it is approved.

-## What to Submit
-Before you leave, please upload a screenshot of your git graph (git log --graph --all) to the Moodle under the "Attendance & Participation" section to show that you rebased the `README.md` updates into your feature branch.
-This is **due tonight (2/27).**